mcamara/laravel-localization/README.md

 Easy i18n localization for Laravel, an useful tool to combine with Laravel localization classes.

-This documentation covers version 3.x, compatible exclusively with Laravel 9 and later.
-We strongly recommend using this version, as it resolves numerous compatibility issues present in versions 1.x and 2.x, and seamlessly integrates with Laravel's default caching.
-If you need to use an older version, please switch to `legacy` branch by clicking [here](https://github.com/mcamara/laravel-localization/tree/legacy).

 The package offers the following:

  - Detect language from browser